-Figure 108.
+Figure 109.
 The Advanced / Routing page.

-To specify a new route, click the ADD button (+).
+To create a new route, click the ADD button (+).

-Figure 109.
+Figure 110.
 The window for adding a new route.

-Parameter Description Protocol An IP version.
-Interface From the drop-down list, select an interface (connection) through which the device will communicate with the remote network.
-If you have selected the Auto value, the router itself sets the interface according to the data on the existing dynamic routes.
-Destination network A remote network which can be accessed with help of this route.
+Parameter Description Protocol A protocol that the route will use.
+Interface From the drop-down list, select an interface through which the destination network can be accessed.
+If you have selected the Auto value, the router itself sets the interface on the basis of data on connected networks.
+Destination network A destination network to which this route is assigned.
 You can specify an IPv4 or IPv6 address.
-The format of a host IPv6 address is 2001:db8:1234::1, the format of a subnet IPv6 address is 2001:db8:1234::/64.
+You can specify an IPv6 address (2001:db8:1234::1) or an IPv6 address with a prefix (2001:db8:1234::/64).
 Destination netmask For IPv4 protocol only.
-The remote network mask.
+The destination network mask.
 Gateway An IP address through which the destination network can be accessed.
 Metric A metric for the route.
 The lower the value, the higher is the route priority.
 Optional .